Working with the Arranger

 When adjusting the size of a Section the following rules apply:

-• The value set in the Arrange Grid is used for length increments.
+The value set in the Arrange Grid is used for length increments.
 For more information on Arrange Grid, read: The Arrange Grid.

-• When [Shift] is pressed while changing the length, the value set in the Step Grid is used.
+When [Shift] is pressed while changing the length, the value set in the Step Grid is used.
 For more information on Step Grid, read: Adjusting the Step Grid and the Nudge Grid.

-• The minimum length a Section marker can be dragged without modifier is one Arrange Grid increment.
+The minimum length a Section marker can be dragged without modifier is one Arrange Grid increment.

-• When [Shift] is pressed, the minimum length a Section marker can be dragged is one Step Grid increment.
+When [Shift] is pressed, the minimum length a Section marker can be dragged is one Step Grid increment.

-• The minimum length of a Section equals the minimum Scene length.
+The minimum length of a Section equals the minimum Scene length.
 This can only be achieved if Arrange Grid or Step Grid is set to Off.

 Duplicating Sections

-Duplicating a Section
+Duplicating a Section in the software

-Making Sections Unique
+Making Sections unique

 At any time, you can make a linked Section totally unique.
 This will create a new Section in the same location, and will also create new Patterns.
 You are then free to edit the Patterns in the Section, or the data in the Patterns, without affecting any of the original Sections.
 This is great for when you want to introduce variations into a song structure that’s been made with linked Sections.

-Removing Sections
+Deleting Sections

-To remove a Section from the arrangement:
+To delete (remove) a Section from the arrangement:

 The Section is removed from the arrangement.
 The next Sections shift ahead to fill the gap.